actions/stale/README.md

 #### enable-statistics

-Display some statistics at the end of the logs regarding the stale workflow.<br>Only when the logs are enabled.<br>

 Collect and display some statistics at the end of the stale workflow logs to know what happened during the run.
 This option is only useful if the debug output secret `ACTIONS_STEP_DEBUG` is set to `true` in your repository to display the logs.